 The BNG-UP always enables the IPoE and PPPoE BBF function features.
-A compatible MAG-c uses this as an indication to set up a default IBCP tunnel to send control plane packets, such as DHCP discover or PADI, that do not match an existing session.
+A compatible MAG-c uses this as an indication to set up a default IBCP tunnel to send upstream data-trigger packets and control plane packets, such as DHCP discover or PADI, that do not match an existing session.
 The default tunnel is signaled as a special PFCP session without a PDN type.
-The special PFCP session can apply traffic-matching rules the same as any other PFCP session for which the BNG-UP applies rules.
+The special PFCP session can apply trafficmatching rules the same as any other PFCP session for which the BNG-UP applies rules.